 All applicants to the U of T Engineering program are required to present Chemistry at the senior level (SCH4U or the equivalent) for the education system they are studying in.

-Alternatively, students may complete the Ontario curriculum's Grade 12 Chemistry (SCH4U) course online via a service accredited by the Ministry of Education in Ontario such as the Independent Learn Centre to meet this requirement.
-Please note that students pursuing this option must submit an interim mark by the February 1 deadline.
+Alternatively, students may complete the Ontario curriculum's Grade 12 Chemistry (SCH4U) course online via a service accredited by the Ministry of Education in Ontario such as the Independent Learning Centre to meet this requirement.
+For more information, visit the Important Deadlines page.